 2. Check your credit score and credit report

-“Most lenders will quote their best rate, but if you don’t have A-plus credit, that may not be the rate you qualify for,” says Marlowe.
+“Most lenders will quote their best rate, but if you don’t have A-plus credit, that may not be the rate you qualify for,” Marlowe says.
 “To get your credit score, check to see if your credit card issuer or financial institution provides this for free to their customers.”

 3. Shop for rates and terms at banks and online lenders

 “Refinancing a loan may cost additional fees and will change the terms of the loan,” says Jeff Wood, CPA and partner at Lift Financial.
 “Your current loan may have a prepayment penalty in order to replace it.
 All of these factors must be considered to determine if a refinance makes sense, both personally and financially.”

 If you’re not looking for lower monthly payments, it may also be unwise to extend the maturity of your new loan past the maturity of the current loan.
 Even if you get a lower interest rate, you could end up paying more in interest over a longer time frame.

 4. Speak with your current lender

 Don’t overlook your current lender during the research process.
-It may be willing to work with you and offer you a better deal than your existing loan.
+It may be willing to offer you a better deal than your existing loan to keep your business.

-“You already have an established relationship with that company,” says Awumey.
+“You already have an established relationship with that company,” Awumey says.
 “Your lender will assess your needs and determine your eligibility for a new loan.
-Many lenders will let you see if you are pre-qualified for a loan without making a credit inquiry.”
+Many lenders will let you see if you are prequalified for a loan without making a credit inquiry.”

 5. Apply for the loan